patschi/akvatar/docs/tls.md

 ## Built-in TLS (development / testing)

 The application can serve HTTPS directly using its built-in server.
-This is intended for **development and testing only** -- not for production use.
+This is intended for **development and testing only**, not for production use.

 Set the certificate and key paths in `data/config/config.yml`: